 Students at St Francis College participate in a 1:1 Learning Technology Program in Years 7, 10 & 11.
 Each student will be issued a school-owned device for their educational use whilst enrolled at the college.

 The role of the College, student and parents in St Francis College 1:1 Learning Technology Program are outlined below, with the associated actions and responsibilities listed in the following section.

 1-1 Learning Technology Program Handbook

 The College provides leadership (vision, planning and management) to ensure that the 1:1 Learning Technology Program is driven by an educational imperative, focusing on successful learning outcomes and supporting the school's vision for learning.
 School leadership will work with teachers to create contemporary learning environments that allow students to learn.
 This will include engaging teachers in continuous learning to enhance their professional practice.
 As with all aspects of learning, the school values parent and community engagement and the important role this plays in achieving successful outcomes.
 The college plans for and manages the technical environment and functional aspects including security, to ensure the program's success.

 Parents/Caregivers are the first educators of their children and have a vital role to play in their child's learning.
 Working in partnership with the school they will help to ensure the success of the 1:1 Device Program.
-Parents have an important role in the co-education of their child about issues related to the care of technology and its safe and responsible use.
-Parent/Caregivers support the college by maintaining an active interest in their child's learning including understanding how technology is being used to support learning in the classroom and at home, as well as meeting financial obligations associated with the program.
+Parents have an essential role in the co-education of their children about issues related to the care of technology and its safe and responsible use.
+Parents/Caregivers support the college by maintaining an active interest in their child's learning including understanding how technology is being used to support learning in the classroom and at home, as well as meeting financial obligations associated with the program.